-Within the model, the contact data record is recorded when agent type is with the re and within the same room to avoid contacts occurring through physical layout.
-The data structure keeps track of contacts over time.
-Contacts can persist through consecutive time-steps until the point where the two agents are no longer in close proximity.
+Within the model, a contact is recorded only when two agents are co-located within the same room and within the specified proximity threshold, preventing spurious contacts across physical barriers.
+Contacts persist across consecutive simulation time steps until the agents separate, after which any subsequent re-encounter is logged as a new contact event.
 If the same agents come into contact again after a period of separation, a new contact record is created and logged for that pair of agents.
 This new contact record will have a new start timestamp.
 The process continues in this manner, with new contact records being generated for each instance of contact between the same pair of agents, and timestamps being updated accordingly.
 The contact record, once created, includes the following parameters: (i) the identifier of the contacter; (ii) the identifier of the contactee; (iii) the start time of the contact within the effective radius; (iv) the end time of the contact; and (v) the duration of the contact.